I-2-9-1.Reopening and Revising Determinations and Decisions - General

 When an ALJ decides not to reopen and revise his or her own decision, the action is not subject to further review.
 In certain circumstances, the ALJ will specifically address the finding in the decision.
 For more information, see HALLEX I-2-9-85.

-When the issue of reopening arises, the ALJ who initially issued the decision may no longer be available due to death, retirement, resignation, illness, or other cause resulting in a prolonged absence of 20 or more days.
-In that situation, the Hearing Office Chief Administrative Law Judge may request the authority from the Regional Chief Administrative Law Judge to amend the unavailable ALJ's decision when, after the decision is issued, additional information comes to light that clearly shows a new decision is appropriate (assuming jurisdiction and reopening timeframes are met).
+Though not applicable to reopening a prior ALJ decision, when the issue of reopening an ALJ's own decision arises, the ALJ who initially issued the decision may no longer be available due to death, retirement, resignation, illness, or other cause resulting in a prolonged absence of 20 or more days.
+In that situation, the Hearing Office Chief Administrative Law Judge may request authority from the Regional Chief Administrative Law Judge to amend the unavailable ALJ's decision when, after the decision is issued, additional information comes to light that clearly shows a new decision is appropriate (assuming jurisdiction and reopening timeframes are met).